 Don’t ignore the facts!
 Remind yourself what extensive tobacco use can do to your smile:

-Tobacco use is the leading cause of oral cancer and is responsible for 22% of all cancer deaths worldwide.
+Tobacco use is the leading cause of oral cancer, and 75% of head and neck cancers are caused by tobacco and alcohol use.
 If you find these statistics startling, consider this fact: Eliminating tobacco use can prevent all tobacco-caused cancer!

 Tobacco use can recede and weaken gums, increasing temperature sensitivity and leaving teeth susceptible to decay.
-Smokers are also 4 times more likely to develop gum disease, which can lead to tooth loss, among other health conditions.
+Smokers are also 4 times more likely to develop gum disease.

 Tar and nicotine, 2 major ingredients in cigarettes, stain tooth enamel yellow.
 Over time, these ingredients build and form brown stains around the gum line.